Of course, we couldn’t do any of this without an incredible team of dedicated people!

 Theresa Loe is an award-winning garden writer for television, print media and video.
 She is also one of the founding producers of Growing A Greener World, bringing her voice and expertise both on-camera and behind-camera from day one.
 She is passionate about taking the garden full circle (from seed, to pantry, to table) and shares how to capture seasonal, fresh-picked flavor.

-With her brand Living Homegrown®, blog and her online Canning Academy®, Theresa helps people live a farm-fresh lifestyle without having to buy the farm.
+With her brand Living Homegrown® and blog, Theresa helps people live a farm-fresh lifestyle without having to buy the farm.
 She makes organic living accessible by focusing on small-space homesteading, food-craft skills and simple sustainable practices that anyone can adopt.

 She is a life-long canner, graduate of the Master Food Preserver Program and studied both sustainable horticulture and professional culinary arts at UCLA with a focus on edible landscaping.
 Just for good measure, she also holds a BS degree in engineering.
 All this to say that she can capture seasonal flavor in a jar, explain the science behind the process and then give you a few secret, chef tips thrown in on the side.

 Theresa currently homesteads with her husband, two teenage sons and several disorderly chickens on just 1/10th of an acre in the heart of Los Angeles.
 When she is not working on our show, she also helps manage her family’s 1892 farmstead where they are restoring an heirloom orchard & farmhouse.
 Yep, she is a go-getter and that is what we love about her!

 Consulting Director of Business Development